-A doula trainee will learn to offer physical and emotional support to a pregnant woman and her family before, during and after childbirth.
-A few colleges offer doula certificate training programs for individuals interested in entering the supportive role.
-Students wishing to begin the practice may also find 2-day workshops, which provide the necessary education and knowledge to assist a new mother with delivery, infant support and postpartum expectations.
+A few colleges offer doula certificate training programs, and students wishing to begin the practice may also find 2-day workshops, which provide the necessary education and knowledge to assist a mother with delivery, infant support and postpartum expectations.
 These programs may include practical experience in a volunteer capacity at an affiliated hospital or clinic.

 Students looking for doula training may consider the following:

-- Students that wish to broaden their knowledge and obtain multiple credentials may benefit from enrolling in a college that offers doula, nutrition and counseling training within a larger midwifery program.
+- Students who wish to broaden their knowledge and obtain multiple credentials may benefit from enrolling in a college that offers doula, nutrition and counseling training within a larger midwifery program.

-- Credit obtained in a doula certificate program may transfer for those wishing to continue in a medial or health-related degree program.
+- Credit obtained in a doula certificate program may transfer for those wishing to continue in a medical- or health-related degree program.

 Certificates for Birth or Labor Doulas